 You need to know many things when reporting a car accident in Texas.
 First, make sure that everyone is safe in both cars.
 Next, move your cars to a safe area, away from oncoming traffic.
 Finally, call the police.
 In Texas, you’re required by law to report any serious accident.
 If the accident is a minor fender-bender, you should move the cars to the side of the road, out of the way of oncoming traffic.

-If you don’t see the police, you’ll need to fill out a Driver’s Crash Report (CR-2) instead.
+If you don’t see the police, you’ll need to complete a Driver’s Crash Report (CR-2) instead.
 This form will explain the details of the accident to the Texas Department of Transportation.
 Be careful when filling out this form, as it may damage your case and diminish your chances of receiving a fair settlement.
 Only fill out this form when there is no other option and consult with a Texas car accident attorney before you submit it.

 Tips For Car Accident Reporting